mananmaroo/Data-Science-Web-App-with-Streamlit-and-Python/README.md

-## Data-Science-Web-App-with-Streamlit-and-Python
+## Accident prone area
-It was a guided project!
+It was a guided project which was created with the help of python and some of its libraries which were streamlit, pandas,numpy etc.

 ## How to run
 Run using command